You may have heard that AT&T plans to terminate all shared short codes. Here are the latest details and how to prepare.

 First off, don’t panic.
 This isn’t the end of text marketing!
 Far from it.
 Plus, we’re here to help.
 If you’re on a shared short code now, you can stay on it.
 As soon as an official timeline is shared, we’ll be in touch to make the transition to a new number as smooth as possible.
 Here’s what to do if you want to take proactive action:

 Use a Dedicated Toll-Free Number

-All new SimpleTexting accounts are set up with a toll-free number which can be used for mass texting and 2-way messaging.
-If you don’t use keywords to build your subscriber lists (e.g. Text CHURCH to 94090), this number should suit all your needs.
+You can choose a toll-free number which can be used for mass texting and 2-way messaging.
+If you don’t use keywords to build your contact lists (e.g. Text CHURCH to 94090), this number should suit all your needs.

 The text messaging industry is always changing.
 That’s why it’s important to select an SMS service that will act as a partner and help you easily navigate these kinds of developments.
 Our support team is available seven days per week if you have any questions.

 Alfredo leads the marketing team at SimpleTexting.
 In addition to writing about SMS, he also talks about it—literally.
 He narrates our how-to videos.More Posts from Alfredo Salkeld

 Have you noticed the trend of celebrities sharing their phone numbers on social media?
 Learn about why they're doing this and how it's not actually a scam.Read

 Start a text marketing campaign or have a 1-on-1 conversation today.
 It's risk free.
 Sign up for a free 14-day trial today to see SimpleTexting in action.